stroich/recipes/_posts/aws-quickstart.md

 ---
 title: "Getting Started with AWS"
 subtitle: "Create an AWS account and set up CLI/SDK access."
-date: 2023-01-01
+date: 2023-01-04
-author: andron13
+author: "andron13"
-category: general
+category: travel
+weight: 100
-slug: dfhfdsghdfghfghfghfghfg
+slug: exploring-paris
 ---

 "Cloud computing" plays a vital role in the creation of software products and services.
 It's also one of the most highly sought-after skills in the tech industry.